See Meghan Markle and Prince Harry's First Christmas Card With Archie

 Nonetheless, it's a refreshing sight.
 This is just one of the few glimpses into their private life Harry and Meghan have offered since they wed in 2018.
 Over the past year and a half, the new parents have shared photos from their nuptials and various royal engagements, while keeping their day-to-day life very intimate, to say the least.

 A source previously told E!
-News that the family of three is in Los Angeles, with Meghan's mother Doria Ragland, where they spent Thanksgiving.
+News that the family of three spent Thanksgiving in Los Angeles with Meghan's mother, Doria Ragland.
 In addition, the source says the Sussex's intend on celebrating Christmas with Doria, rather than the rest of the royal family at Sandringham, a choice which has drawn some attention from both critics and fans.

 Regardless of their location, there's no doubt the Sussex's will have a happy holiday.